 Permeable pavement will be used to replace (or in lieu of) traditional impervious pavements in alleys as they offer similar functionality with respect to vehicle and pedestrian traffic.
 Permeable pavement control measures will include perforated underdrains tied to the existing underground sewer infrastructure.
-Permeable pavement installations in alleys include permeable interlocking unit pavers.
+Permeable pavement installations in alleys include either a permeable interlocking unit paver or a red clay brick paver.
+Red clay brick pavers will be used when the existing alley surface was constructed using a similar material.